 PLEASE NOTE: This is an edited review.
 We DO NOT publish everything that is submitted to us.
-We reserve the right to exercise editorial discretion in ALL cases.
+We reserve the right to exercise editorial discretion in all cases.
 There are plenty of other venues to publish poetry if you do not agree with our guidelines and decisions.
 We recommend our Resource section (upper right button) to learn more about them.

 Occasionally, we may want to offer some editorial comment, assistance, guidance, etc., in which case, we will respond to your submission before publication.
 You always have the right to decline to make any changes suggested, and we have the right to decline to publish the work if it does not meet our criteria.
 You will always receive an explicit response from us indicating that your work is being accepted, declined, or held for further review.
 In the event you make multiple submissions, we will respond to each submission individually.
-Thus, if you submit A and B to us, and we decline A, that means only that we have declined A. You will receive a response to B when we make our decision.
+Thus, if you submit A and B to us, and we decline A, that means only that we have declined A. You will receive a response to B when we make our decision on that item.
 Not all decisions are made at the same time.

 If your email doesn’t work, then you will not receive your notification.
 Likewise, if your spam filter/security software rejects our email, you will not receive our notices.
 We will attempt an alternative email if we have it, but it is up to you to maintain an open line of communication with us.